 Food Tour: The Best of French Pastry

-3 hours
+2 to 3 hours

-brioches, chocolates, macaron, éclair, biscuits and other sweets
+Brioches, chocolates, macaron, éclair, biscuits, and other sweets

 with guide